 Because of using the heat from the bar, it becomes difficult to avoid consuming an excess of energy for heating.
-You also don't need to stress too much, life.
+You also don’t need to stress too much in life.
 As time goes on, manufacturers also offer solutions to help limit electricity waste by equipping sensors or changing the drying process so that heat is used more efficiently.
 When using, note that using the correct features on the machine is also a way to reduce electricity waste.

-It is a significant improvement from the vented dryer, with the same principle of heating the air through the heating element, but with an integrated condenser to "separate" the water vapor in the air after drying, turning it into liquid water and discharge into the container or straight outside from the pipeline.
+It is a significant improvement from the vented dryer, with the same principle of heating the air through the heating element, but with an integrated condenser to “separate” the water vapor in the air after drying, turning it into liquid water and discharging into the container or straight outside from the pipeline.

 If the vented dryer needs space to drain air or ducts to drain hot air, from the condenser dryer line upwards this problem has been completely solved.
 In other words, there are no restrictions on installation conditions.